lil-qorgi/379-rnaseq/README.md

 # check whether the gene_exp.diff file was properly generated
 $ less gene_exp.diff

+$ head -2 gene_exp.diff
+test_id	gene_id	gene	locus	sample_1	sample_2	status	value_1	value_2	log2(fold_change)	test_stat	p_value	q_value	significant
+XLOC_000001	XLOC_000001	CTA2	NC_032089.1:10717-11485	q1	q2	OK	115.839	102.977	-0.169788	-0.2598790.6459	0.99995	no
-# the file appears to have 14 tab-delimited columns and contents.
+# the file appears to have 14 tab-delimited columns and the corresponding contents.
 This file appears to be properly generated.

+$ wc -l gene_exp.diff
+# there are 6239 lines.
+So, subtracting line 1 as header, there are 6238 observations.
 ```

 ## 9D - Results & interpretation.
+The cuffdiff differential expression analysis was successful.

+We were able to calculate the log fold change, p-value, q-value (p-value adjusted by false discovery rate), and significance of differential expression between genes from the Thiamine+ group (column q1) and genes from the Thiamine- group (column q2).

+In the gene_exp.diff:
+- The test_id is the internal label given to a particular transcript within this particular Tuxedo Suite run (starting at cuffmerge step).
+- The gene_id is the NCBI locus ID.
+- The FPKM (fragments per kilobase of transcript per million mapped reads) values, representing normalized gene expression levels, for q1 and q2 are value_1 and value_2, respectively.
+- The log2(fold_change) is calculated as log-base-2 of (value_2/value_1).
+- The 'significant' column indicates whether the q-value of a column is less than 0.05.

-Cuffdiff differential expression analysis output appeared successful.
-We can now move on to building the RNAseq summary table of differentially genes.
+Now that we have the differential expression results from the experiment stored in gene_diff.exp, we can move on to building the RNAseq summary table of differentially expressed genes.

 ---